 Group income protection - tax information for employees

 An employee who is incapacitated and in receipt of benefits through a group income protection scheme will receive benefits through their normal PAYE payroll.
-It is taxed as income by the employer before the benefits are received.
+It is taxed as income by the employer before the benefits are paid to the employee.

 Benefit in kind P11D tax

-Group income protection benefits are not subject to P11D benefit in kind tax for employees.
+Group income protection benefits are not subject to P11D benefit in kind tax for employees as long as the employer pays for the cost of the cover but if Optional Remuneration Arrangements (OpRA) are used to fund it.

 Expenses and benefits for employers source: www.gov.uk